NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Cathartic Worm.md

   - name: ""

   - name: "Cathartic Void"
     desc: " (aura,emotion,mental,primal) 40 feet.
 A cathartic worm's cathartic void aura manifests as an emotional emptiness that numbs all those inside.
-Whenever a creature ends its turn within the cathartic worm's cathartic void aura, that creature must succeed at a DC 25 Will check save or become Slowed 1 as long as the creature remains in the aura.
+Whenever a creature ends its turn within the cathartic worm's cathartic void aura, that creature must succeed at a DC 25 Will check save or become [[undefined]] as long as the creature remains in the aura.
 If the creature succeeds at its saving throw, it becomes temporarily immune to that cathartic worm's cathartic void for 24 hours."

 abilities_mid:
   - name: ""